Developer(s) – Genius Soronity

 These kinds of puzzle games have been in development for over 30 years now, and there would have been some serious problems if Nintendo hadn’t implemented a decent control scheme.
 The entire genre started to find its feet after it was ported to the original Game Boy, making for even further reason why Nintendo should never have had problems; and so, there aren’t any.

 Originality – 4/10

-The most original thing about this game is how well the RPG element of the Pokémon series has been implemented, and it gives me hope that Nintendo will continue to implement series staples from other franchises into their upcoming smart phone games to differentiate them from others as much as possible.
-Otherwise however, it essentially plays out like most other app games, and I think Nintendo need to do even more to be able to compete with some of the more established app game developers.
+The most original thing about Pokémon Shuffle is how well the RPG element of the Pokémon series has been implemented, and it gives me hope that Nintendo will continue to implement series staples from other franchises into their upcoming smartphone games to differentiate them from others as much as possible.
+Otherwise, however, it essentially plays out like most other app games, and I think Nintendo needs to do even more to be able to compete with some of the more established app game developers.

-In summation, Pokémon Shuffle is not without it’s charms, but it is far too restrictive in terms of how often it can be played, and it doesn’t do quite enough to distinguish itself from other games of it’s kinds.
+In summation, Pokémon Shuffle is not without its charms, but it is far too restrictive in terms of how often it can be played, and it doesn’t do quite enough to distinguish itself from other games of its kind.
 Perhaps Nintendo will go on to make better games than this for smart devices, but there are far better games out there for the 3DS than this.